DylanRhymaun/personal-website/writing/fun/albumsof2025.md

 custom_css: albumsof2025.css
 ---

-# Reviewing the 120 Albums and EPs I Listened to in 2025
+# The 120 Albums and EPs I Listened to in 2025

 ## Introduction
 First of all, thanks for reading.
 I’m going to allow myself to be pretentious for a second because this has been a not insignificant part of my year.
 I made an effort this year to listen to as many albums in full as comfortably possible - it paid off in terms of exposing me to a lot of new artists, but most of all I also learned a lot about my relationship to music and art as well as the role of a critic.
 More than anything this is mostly an exercise in learning to better write about art (it didn’t work).